(reading time: 1 hour)

 “Yes I’ve heard this one,” Rob said with a wave of his hand, not taking his eyes from Offilee.
 “Redistribution of wealth to the most violent and unscrupulous, the fall of the cream and the rise of the oily.
 A prosite weeding out those with principles to surround itself with reliable mercenaries.
 Mildly clever and overly dramatic at best.”

 Offilee pulled on her hair out of frustration, causing the Captain to step forward.
 He took the lock of hair from her and draped it over his left forearm.
 After that he demonstrated the overlooked utility of bonepicking by holding out his other hand and locking the fingers into extended rigid shapes, turning it into an effective comb.
-The knots in her hair were aggressive, with a bite tighter than a Darid’s arid scarid, but they audibly broke up under his persistent claw-combing.
+The knots in her hair were aggressive, with a bite tighter than a Darid’s Arid scarid, but they audibly broke up under his persistent claw-combing.

 “It’s even more… dramatic than it presents,” Mixomir continued.
 “I have seen the blood on the coins from Fixadil’s wildest fantasies.
-This will not be an attempt to reshape Rinlatour’s cakey layers; the cake is going to be eviscerated.”
+This will not be an attempt to reshape Rinlatour’s cake layers; the cake is going to be eviscerated.”

 “Make it sound like something worse than bad table manners,” Rob requested as he moved to another section of the Fayeblon’s frizz.
-The combing had calmed Offilee greatly; her cheek squished against the column like a pillow and there wasn’t a drop of snot in sight except for the glimmer its receding had left on her upper lip.
+The combing had calmed Offilee greatly; her cheek squished against the column like a pillow and there wasn’t a drop of snot in sight except for the glisten its receding had left on her upper lip.

 “I mean that the violence cultivated will not be a culling.
 Fixadil yearns for the complete annihilation of folk in Rinlatour.
 It wishes to infest this tower with prosites, so the previous infestation must be cleared.
 With its dim interior and access to unlimited moisture, this city is the perfect breeding ground for our kind.”